Vaishnavi-M-Patil/Terraform/README.md

 Terraform is an open-source Infrastructure as Code (IaC) tool developed by HashiCorp.
 It allows you to define, provision, and manage infrastructure using a high-level configuration language called HashiCorp Configuration Language (HCL) or optionally JSON.

 ## Key Features:
-**- Infrastructure as Code (IaC):** You write code to define cloud and on-prem resources like VMs, networks, databases, etc.
+- **Infrastructure as Code (IaC):** You write code to define cloud and on-prem resources like VMs, networks, databases, etc.

-**- Platform Agnostic:** Works with many providers such as AWS, Azure, Google Cloud, VMware, and even on-prem tools via plugins called providers.
+- **Platform Agnostic:** Works with many providers such as AWS, Azure, Google Cloud, VMware, and even on-prem tools via plugins called providers.
 You can write the same infrastructure-as-code logic to manage multi-cloud or hybrid-cloud environments without switching tools.

-**- Declarative Language:** You declare what infrastructure you want, and Terraform figures out how to create/update/delete it.
+- **Declarative Language:** You declare what infrastructure you want, and Terraform figures out how to create/update/delete it.

-**- Execution Plan:** Shows what actions will be taken before making any changes, reducing the risk of errors.
+- **Execution Plan:** Shows what actions will be taken before making any changes, reducing the risk of errors.

-**- State Management:** Maintains a state file to track real-world resource states and detect drift.
+- **State Management:** Maintains a state file to track real-world resource states and detect drift.

 ## Common Terraform Commands / terraform lifecycle:
 ### terraform init -